JJ Redick: Podcasting

 In January 2016, Redick launched a podcast on Yahoo!
 Sports.
 He was the first active NBA player and the second active professional athlete (Note: A. J. Hawk was the first active professional athlete to start a podcast.) to host a podcast.
 Redick said that he did not get any pushback from the organizations about doing the podcast and attributed that to focusing on getting the basketball work done first.

 He began in 2016 at Yahoo!
 Sports, hosting The Vertical.
 In July 2017, he moved his podcast to Uninterrupted, under the title The Chronicles of Redick.
 After meeting producer and writer Tommy Alter, Redick decided to continue his podcast on The Ringer in 2017.
 Redick hosted three seasons on the Ringer: two as a solo host, and the third with Alter as co-host.

 In 2020, he left The Ringer to own his content and start his own media company, co-founding ThreeFourTwo Productions with Alter, a reference to the 342 shots he would take every Sunday during the off-season.
 He hosted "The Old Man and the Three" along with Alter before announcing his departure to coach the Lakers.
 The podcast premiered August 5, 2020, inside the NBA bubble in Orlando, Florida with Portland Trail Blazers guard Damian Lillard as the first guest.
 Redick's The Old Man and the Three has over 320 million views on YouTube and 4.8 stars on Apple Podcasts.

 In March 2024, Redick and LeBron James launched a podcast called Mind the Game, co-produced by Redick and James' production companies, ThreeFourTwo Productions and Uninterrupted, where the two have "pure conversations about basketball".
 In June 2024, Redick announced that he would be going on an indefinite hiatus from podcasting to take the job of head coach for the Los Angeles Lakers.

+In Redick's absence, The Old Man and the Three has continued to be hosted by Alter and an alternating selection of other NBA players.
+A non-exhaustive list of players to host includes Cameron Johnson and Trey Murphy.
+Under these new hosts, the program has sometimes been known as "The Young Man and the Three".